liuyxpp/liuyxpp.github.io/_posts/2020-04-29-scattering-6.md

 abstract type AbstractParticle <: AbstractScatterer end
 ```

 According to our previous discussion, the particle is further categorized into following two types.
-The way of compuating the form factor of these two types of particles are quite different.
+The way of computing the form factors of these two types of particles are quite different.

 ```julia
 abstract type SimpleParticle <: AbstractParticle end